camerond/jquery-minical/source/documentation.markdown

 Minical is teeny (~4KB minified and gzipped), with no dependencies other than its icon PNG and stylesheet (which has SASS variables for easy customization).

-It has full keyboard support (press enter to open/close the calendar, arrows to choose a day, enter to select a day) and also defaults to make the associated input read-only, so its value can only be changed by the date format specified in the plugin.
-(It also works great in iOS, with just enough touch event handling to behave properly.)
+It has full keyboard support and also defaults to make the associated input read-only, so its value can only be changed by the date format specified in the plugin.
+(It also works great on mobile, with just enough touch event handling to behave properly.)

 To aid in customization and general sanity, its markup is also nice and lean.
 Here's the DOM construction of Minical: